Hot dogs, pizza, snow cones and bubble tea are among Americans’ favorite street foods, which are quicker and more affordable than restaurantfo ...

 19. Coffee Shop

-Nearly 200 million Americans drink coffee every day, which is why you’ll find a coffee shop or cafe on just about every street.
-Like many industries, coffee shops took a hit during the pandemic, but now it’s on the rebound and expects to steady growth in the years ahead.
+Americans drink 400 million coffee cups a day, which is why you’ll find a coffee shop or cafe on just about every street.

 You could take advantage of this trend by starting your own coffee shop and providing a nice pick-me-up to countless people everyday while making a good living.
 Don’t forget to offer an array of fresh, locally-made baked goods to keep the crowds coming back for more!